 The school has a small amount of funding available to assist pupils who fall outside of Pupil Premium requirements but whose family financial circumstances may not allow full participation in organised events.
 In these cases an application made on the form here and sent in confidence to the Business Manager will allow us to consider utilising these funds to assist.

 6th Form Bursary and the Marlow Educational Foundation

 Sir William Borlase’s Grammar School Sixth Form Bursaries are designed to help students from less well-off families to stay in the Sixth Form.
 There are two categories of bursary – Vulnerable Bursaries and Discretionary Bursaries

 Vulnerable bursaries are worth £1200 per annum but go to a very limited list of students – who are in care, or receive income support in their own name or are disabled and in their own name receive a support allowance and a disability living allowance.

 Discretionary bursaries are funded from a limited pot made available to the school and are available to those students in receipt of free school meals or who live in families where the household taxable income is below £25,500 or in other exceptional circumstances (e.g. hardship caused by sudden changes to family circumstances).
 Payments from the bursary fund are dependent on zero unauthorised absence from classes and the completion of all work and courses.
 The money is intended to facilitate the purchase of text books and the other expenses of attending school such as travel and curriculum based trips.

-There is a simple form to complete to apply for either form of bursary here.
+There is a simple form here to complete to apply for either form of bursary: they are linked from the bursary titles above.
 The business manager will need to see documentary evidence of the entitlement to receive these awards.
 This could be met with a letter from the Department of Work and Pensions about the receipt of benefits or P60 evidence (or equivalent) for total taxable income.

 If you have any questions please contact a member of the 6th Form Staff.